ljl-covid/links/README.md

 * [Worldometers Coronavirus](https://www.worldometers.info/coronavirus/)
 * [Plague.com](https://plague.com/) has more data for the United States but a map and charts for the whole world as well
 * [Covid Trends](https://aatishb.com/covidtrends/) is an animated chart with total cases on an axis and new cases on the other, for an unusual type of trajectory comparison
-* [NBONew's page](https://bnonews.com/index.php/2020/02/the-latest-coronavirus-cases/) is likely not the best tracking page, but the more the merrier
+* [BNONews' page](https://bnonews.com/index.php/2020/02/the-latest-coronavirus-cases/) is likely not the best tracking page, but the more the merrier
 * [Coronawiki](https://coronawiki.org/), a somewhat up-to-date tracker with usable comparison charts between countries, combined with information on COVID-19 provided by medical doctors
 * [Bing's COVID-19 Tracker](https://bing.com/covid) from Microsoft
 * [COVID19INFO](https://covid19info.live/), a tracker with a black background, comparison with other diseases, and a news section